czottmann/carlo.zottmann.org/2003-01-09-morning-coffee-notes.md

 Title: Morning Coffee Notes
 Date: 2003-01-09 15:04:48
 Slug: 2003/01/09/morning-coffee-notes
+Abstract: An inflatable church, now I've seen it all.

 Good morning everyone.
 I'm here with the latest from the insanity front: